objectnoppppppp/InstructNA/README.md

 `--decode_model_name_or_path	The InstructNA model path ( including encoder and decoder)`

-`--Kd_seq_path			The sequences with fucntion file path ,the file is .csv file and formate is 				  	 						  "				ACTGGACTGGACTGGACTGG,12.3 `
+`--Kd_seq_path			The sequences with fucntion file path ,the file is .csv file and formate is "ACTGGACTGGACTGGACTGG,12.3",which means the sequence ACTGGACTGGACTGGACTGG and its fucntion `

 `--Kd_seq_data_dir		The sequences in Kd_seq_path that been seperated with 3mers like ACT CTG TGG...			`